 Case Treatment Where such loss or unabsorbed depreciation is directly related to the undertakings transferred to the resulting company Such loss shall be allowed to be carried forward and set off in the hands of the resulting company Where such loss or unabsorbed depreciation is not directly related to the undertakings transferred to the resulting company.
 Such loss shall be - apportioned between the demerged company and the resulting company in the same proportion in which the assets of the undertakings have been retained by the demerged company and transferred to the resulting company; and allowed to be carried forward and set off in the hands of the demerged company or the resulting company.
-Taxpoint: Amount to be carried forward - Loss of undertaking × Asset taken over by resulting company Totak asset of the undertaking
+Loss of undertaking × Asset taken over by resulting company Total asset of the undertaking